MSc in Urban Management and Development

 - Practical focus and problem solving approach

-- 6 different specializations - a unique chance to tailor your study
+- 6 different specializations - a chance to tailor your study

 - Balanced training of analytical and practical skills